 WordPress is the most targeted CMS by hackers.
 Why?
-Because it is the most used to start blogs, build website, or e-Commences.
+Because it is the most used for starting blogs, building websites, or e-Commence stores.
 And, the default “admin” username makes it easier for hackers to attack your WordPress website.
 In this tutorial, I’m going to share with you 3 easy ways to change the default WordPress admin username to make it hard for hackers to break your site.

 Why Should you Change the Default WordPress Admin Username?